xjmusic/xjmusic/README.md

 ## DNS

-For development, your local machine needs to have the domain `xj.outright.dev` pointed to `127.0.0.1` in `/etc/hosts` like:
+For development, your local machine needs to have the domain `xj.outright.dev` pointed to `172.16.238.10` (the address set for xj01er1 in the docker-compose.yml file) in `/etc/hosts` like:

-    127.0.0.1 xj.outright.dev
+    172.16.238.10 xj.outright.dev

 ## Google Authentication